Summer Financial Aid

 Have other questions about summer financial aid?
 Read through the FAQs below or contact our office.

-Temporary loans are available to students who are waiting for their financial aid to release to their Bursar student account for a variety of reasons.
-Temporary loans are usually issued for limited amounts and are meant to be used to cover emergency expenses until financial aid can be released.
+Temporary loans may be available to students who are waiting for their financial aid to release to their Bursar student account for a variety of reasons, and have indirect costs (costs not applied to the Bursar student account) that need to be paid before aid releases.
+Temporary loans are issued for limited amounts and are meant to be used to cover emergency expenses until financial aid can be released.
 Temporary loans are available on a case-by-case basis to students with special circumstances.
-There is a $25 fee assessed for each temporary loan issued.
-For more information, please contact our AskAid Team.

-Your summer financial aid offer cannot be appealed, however, if your current financial situation has changed since you filed your 2023-2024 FAFSA, if you have additional expenses not reflected in your cost of attendance or have other extenuating circumstances, we encourage you to review our appeal information.
+Your summer financial aid offer cannot be appealed, however, if your current financial situation has changed since you filed your 2025-2026 FAFSA, if you have additional expenses not reflected in your cost of attendance or have other extenuating circumstances, we encourage you to review our appeal information.

 To avoid possible late fees and past due balance charges, we strongly recommend paying your balance by the stated due dates.
 Visit the Bursar's Office website for more information about your Bursar student account.